KozlovKV/NSU-repo/materials/1/english/konsp.md

 - *I used to play tennis a lot, but I don't play very much now.*
 - *Now this building is the shop, but it used to be cinema.*

-Question and negative from is just past simple
+Question and negative form is just past simple

 *would to `<verb>`* - regulary in some situation - **NOT WITH STATIVE VERBS**